 Please read the following policy to understand how your personal information will be treated.
 It may change from time to time, so please check back periodically.
 It was last updated in May 2018.

 1. How Unite uses your personal data as a member

 General information about Unite’s use of your data and how we may contact you

-All information that Unite the Union holds concerning you as an individual (your personal data) will be held and processed in accordance with the provisions of the DPA.
+All information that Unite the Union holds concerning you as an individual (your personal data) will be held and processed in accordance with the provisions of the GDPR.

 - the administration and management of your membership records

-- to provide you with information about Unite the Union’s activities, campaigns and benefits
+- to provide you with information and updates about Unite the Union’s activities, campaigns, benefits and services

 - to notify you of changes to our services and benefits